Dilaton

-In particle physics, the hypothetical dilaton particle is a particle of a scalar field $\varphi$ that appears in theories with extra dimensions when the volume of the compactified dimensions varies.
+In particle physics, the hypothetical dilaton is a particle of a scalar field $\varphi$ that appears in theories with extra dimensions when the volume of the compactified dimensions varies.
 It appears as a radion in Kaluza–Klein theory's compactifications of extra dimensions.
 In Brans–Dicke theory of gravity, Newton's constant is not presumed to be constant but instead 1/G is replaced by a scalar field $\varphi$ and the associated particle is the dilaton.

 Exposition

 In Kaluza–Klein theories, after dimensional reduction, the effective Planck mass varies as some power of the volume of compactified space.
 This is why volume can turn out as a dilaton in the lower-dimensional effective theory.